 As a preschool teacher, I love this gingerbread alphabet activity the best because my preschoolers get four times the name spelling practice in just one activity!

-Other Ways to Use This FREE Gingerbread Man Printable
+More Ways to Use Gingerbread Man Letter Cards

 The possibilities are endless, really.
 But here are just a few more ideas.